jinyuzu99/nothingblock/readme.md

   nothingblock
 </h1>

-> 'you know you've achieved perfection in design, not when you have nothing more to add, but when you have nothing more to take away.' ― antoine de saint-exupéry
+> 'you know you've achieved perfection in design, not when you have nothing more to add, but when you have nothing more to take away.' ― antoine de saint exupery

 nothingblock blocks unnecessary element to have 'nothing more to take away'.